olamedia/ai-prompt-generator/README.md

     ```
     This will launch the Electron application with hot-reloading for the renderer process.

+## Building from Source

+For instructions on how to build installable binaries from the source code for different operating systems, please see the [**BUILD.md**](BUILD.md) file.

 ## Usage (How to Use the Application)

 1. Launch the AI Prompt Generator application.